Summary

 party,

-Recalling the statement made by the Secretary-General on 9 April 1999, expressing concern at
+Recalling the statement made by the Secretary-General on 9 April 1999, expressing concern at the humanitarian tragedy taking place in Kosovo,

 Reaffirming the right of all refugees and displaced persons to return to their homes in safety,